MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/Label.md

 ## <a name="getcolor"></a>getColor
-Gets the background color to use in the UX for this label.
+Gets the background color that's used in the UX for this label.

 ### Returns
 |Type|Description|
 |-|-
-string|The background color to use in the UX for this label.
+string|The background color that's used in the UX for this label.
+The color is always returned in the form, #RRGGBB.
+For example, if you set color to red, this method returns #FF0000.

 ## <a name="getdescription"></a>getDescription